-As a researcher you need the skills to communicate clearly and to the point in a lot of situations: When interacting with other scientists or colleagues with a different background; when writing applications, when giving interviews to journalists.
+As a researcher you need the skills to communicate clearly and to the point in a lot of situations: When interacting with other scientists or collaborators with a different background; when writing applications, when giving interviews to journalists.

-Further info and booking
+Further info and booking - also if you need a tailor-made workshop:

 Journalist Marianne Bom, +45 262 82341, firstname.lastname@example.org